taylorbf/mcluhan-js/README.md

 `say("Bonjour")`

+Our TTS is connected to Tone.JS, meaning any Tone effects can be applied to it.
+Currently the voice is run through a ping pong delay; a more complete API for connecting effects is planned.

 This is not a property of a Wall; it is only one voice and is envoked by a global `say` method.

 ### Pixelated Video Stream